-Auto insurance is provided to motor vehicle owners with respect to any financial liability caused by their insured vehicle, by which the necessary payments for compensation of any injury to damage to the property of another person(s) is covered.
-It protects you from any sudden expenses in case of any emergency with regard to your car if it is covered under your insurance policy, like road accidents, brutal clashes, theft, weather-damage, etc. However, all this depends upon the specific terms and conditions of the policy owned.
+Auto insurance is provided to motor vehicle owners concerning any financial liability caused by their insured vehicle, by which the necessary payments for compensation of any injury to damage to the property of another person(s) is covered.
+It protects you from any sudden expenses in case of any emergency about your car if it is covered under your insurance policy, like road accidents, brutal clashes, theft, weather damage, etc. However, all this depends upon the specific terms and conditions of the policy owned.

 Auto insurance has been made compulsory for third party injury or damage by the Law, however various variations have developed in the market over time in this field.
 Although, in India, where word of mouth holds more credibility than legit information provided by the authorities, Myths are bound to corrupt the Facts.